escapewindow/mozsf2018/try_staging.md

 #### Ship-it instance?

-We probably need either to make ship-it able to support multiple staging environments, or we may want to spin up multiple ship-it instances.
+Overall ship-it allows for concurrent releases, with the caveat that it has its constraints around version- and build-numbers.
+We may want to either bypass this for staging (allow `n` version-buildnumber combinations?) or allow for spinning up new ship-it instances.

 #### Others?

-This may not be a comprehensive list of services we need to support.
+This may not be a comprehensive list of services we need to support... we may have to add more to this list.

 ### Some other solution?